cj89898/DeluxeMenus-DeluxeShop/README.md

  - Support for filters and anti-filters via `/search`.
  - Tags can be added to items.
 If you have a filter, it will have to match one of the item tags EXACTLY for it to show in the results.

-The custom items I use as example can be [downloaded here](https://www.dropbox.com/s/t9addc1x29c0p62/custom_items.zip?dl=0)
+The custom items and gui textures I use as example can be [downloaded here](https://www.dropbox.com/s/mi8104yalt6eajt/custom%20pack.zip?dl=1)

 ## Commands